angedelamort/php-sun-framework/README.md

 2. It's always complicated to have the same version on all templates.
 3. Switching between the minified version and the standard one can be annoying.

-TODO: Make sure you can minify the versions of the file if necessary.

 ## Running the sample
 Using docker-compose
 ````